hrumhurum/docker-recipes/cron/README.md

 To check that cron is running correctly, look at the log file located at `/app/var/log/cron.log`.
 You should see a new line added roughly every minute.

-The sample app includes a web interface with a link that lets you view this log file easily.
+The sample app includes a web interface with a link that lets you view this log file easily via web browser.